back arrow

 • Tracking progress and reflecting on changes

 This process often comes with homework.
-Yes, you read that right, CBT is not a passive therapy where you lie back and let the therapist do the work.
+Yes, you read that right, Cognitive behavioural therapy is not a passive therapy where you lie back and let the therapist do the work.
 You will be asked to keep thought records, track moods, and complete exercises between sessions.
 These CBT exercises are central to its effectiveness and help make the lessons stick in real life.

 CBT techniques can vary depending on the problem you’re addressing.
 For anxiety, you might use CBT techniques like exposure exercises, relaxation strategies, or breathing techniques.
 For depression, you could work on challenging negative thinking patterns and scheduling pleasurable activities.
-CBT is also used for stress management, phobias, and even relationship issues.
+Cognitive behavioural therapy is also used for stress management, phobias, and even relationship issues.

 Most CBT programs are short-term, typically lasting 6-20 sessions, although the exact length depends on your situation and goals.
 The sessions are structured and goal-focused each one has a clear agenda.
 The key elements of cognitive behavioural theory include: